alaswest/cg-codetest/README.md

 - Autocomplete was used regularly, assisting in repetitive tasks like writing tests, declaring variables and types and import statement management.
 - The chat prompt was also used for basic tasks, such as bootstrapping new files, styling ui components and refactoring.
+- Any entered prompts were written clearly and with precision to avoid any unexpected results.
+Any generated code was then validated and amended if needed to ensure high quality code is maintained.
+Cursor provides functionality to accept each the changes it suggests(similarly to when dealing with a merge conflict), which offered easy ability to review.

 ### Trade offs